xames3/smart/docs/source/projects/slowtorch.rst

                 new_tensor.grad_fn.inputs = (input,)
                 return new_tensor

-    .. tab-item:: :octicon:`sync;1em;sd-text-danger` Losses
+    .. tab-item:: :octicon:`issue-reopened;1em;sd-text-danger` Losses

-        `Loss functions`_ were implemented as functions that took two tensors, ``input`` and ``target``, and returned a new tensor representing the loss (forward pass).
+        `Loss functions`_ were implemented as functions that took two tensors, ``input`` and ``target``, and returned a new tensor representing the calculated loss (forward pass).
 Each loss function also had a backward pass that computed the gradient with respect to the input and target tensors.

         .. list-table::
             :header-rows: 1